 Preparing Research Budgets

-The University must provide significant infrastructure for the support of research, including access to the University's computing systems; libraries; networked information retrieval facilities, physical accommodation; all risks insurance and professional indemnity insurance; animal and human ethics clearances; safety clearances; financial management and auditing; administrative support including legal, ethics, safety, HR and finance; and basic services such as power and telephones.
+The University provides significant infrastructure for the support of research, including access to the University's computing systems; libraries; physical accommodation; risks insurance and professional indemnity insurance; financial management and auditing; administrative support including legal, ethics, safety, HR and finance; and basic services such as power and telephones.
 Indirect costs are these and other costs to the institution for carrying out the research project which cannot be easily allocated to the individual research project.

 When preparing grant application budgets, Researchers need to consider GST.